-Series Preface Summary: As part of its statutory responsibility to examine the quality of the Social Security’s service to the public and its obligation to make recommendations on how to improve those services, the Board is preparing a series of work on Social Security’s service to the public.
-This preface provides context for that series.
-The Board encourages Social Security to use evidence-based measures to evaluate and appropriately provide quality and accessible service in field offices, over the phone, and through online channels.
+In June 2020, the Board launched a series of work as part of its statutory responsibility to examine the quality of the Social Security’s service to the public and its obligation to make recommendations on how to improve those services.
+This page provides links to other papers and events in the series and also includes a preface to the series.
+In it, the Board encourages Social Security to use evidence-based measures to evaluate and appropriately provide quality and accessible service in field offices, over the phone, and through online channels.